TinosNitso/AutoCove-Plugin/README.md

 - Selection & highlighting maintained as spells are changed between CODES & OP_CODES etc. Tracking is ok, but for multiple words the selection doesn't change size.
 - **Dark theme** fully supported!
 Keeping colors consistent is tricky.
 A future version could enable live toggling between white & dark.
 On MX Linux the combo-boxes are strange, but still work, in the dark theme.
 - macOS highlighting now darker, but it turned out too dark!
-- Bugfix so that multiple wallets have their own auto-decoder memory (combo-box).
+- Bugfix so that multiple wallets each have their own auto-decoder memory (combo-box).
-- 21 Bytes/line max target for auto-decoder, instead of 16 words/line. e.g. HASH160 requires (1+20)B. BIN2NUM no longer ends lines.
+- 21 bytes/line max target for auto-decoder, instead of 16 words/line. e.g. HASH160 requires (1+20)B. BIN2NUM no longer ends lines.
 Oh & indents are 8 spaces.
 - New tabIcon based on a public-domain WikiMedia flag icon.
 Still not animated.
 - SHA256 Checksum: 000000b45c129df3950971cf14608568ac8cf8bf853e4b09dde0900dda1aca72 (36 kH/s · 12 mins) Update via re-install requires restarting EC.